sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-ctas.md

 This documentation guides you through the process of using PySpark within AWS Glue to perform a Create Table As Select (CTAS) operation.
 The workflow focuses on transforming data from the "purchase" table stored in Athena, creating a new table in the AWS Glue Data Catalog, and storing the transformed data directly in Amazon S3 using the CTAS approach.

 ## Overview of CTAS
-Temporary Views in PySpark:
-- Scope: Temporary views are limited to the Spark session they are created in and disappear once the session ends.
-- Purpose: They allow SQL queries on DataFrame data without saving it in a database, enabling more complex SQL operations.
-- Usage: Once a temporary view is created, you can run SQL queries on it as though it's a table in a database, until the Spark session ends.
-- Creation: Temporary views are created with the createOrReplaceTempView method on a DataFrame, registering it as a view in Spark’s SQL catalog.

 ## Prerequisites